You are currently viewing Temporary Work Permit vs. Permanent Residency

 What Is a Temporary Work Permit?

-Do not give permanent status
+• Do not grant permanent resident status

 Open Work Permits